AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

    <td>
     <p>Share to social</p></td>
    <td>
-    <p>Share to Social is a bookmarklet that allows users to share their online learnings like web pages and blogs directly to Captivate Prime Social Learning.</p></td>
+    <p>Share to Social is a bookmarklet that allows users to share their online learnings like web pages and blogs directly to Learning Manager Social Learning.</p></td>
   </tr>
   <tr>
    <td>